AP Calculus AB/BC

 Course Description: (11th-12th)

 This course could allow students to earn college credits through the advanced placement testing program.
 Advanced Placement (AP) course in calculus consists of a full high school academic year of work that is comparable to a calculus course in colleges and universities.
 AP Calculus course is outlined by the College Board, along with additional topics that the instructor deems fit to include.
 Each student will complete an AP exam at the end of the semester that will be counted as the final exam for this course.
 During the last weeks of spring semester (after the official AP exam), advanced topics will be covered.
 The course is primarily concerned with developing students’ understanding of the concepts of calculus and providing experience with its methods and applications.
 A major objective of the class is to prepare students for the AP Calculus AB exam to be given in the spring.
-Most universities award credit to students based upon their scores on this exam.
-It is mandatory for students to participate in the national exam on Tuesday, May 9th at 8 AM.
+Most universities award COLLEGE CREDIT to students based upon their scores on this exam.
+It is mandatory for students to participate in the national exam on in May.

 CLASS SUPPLIES Student supplies consist of three ring binder with dividers, rulers, graph paper, laptop, pens and pencils.
 These supplies must be brought to class on each class-meeting day.
 Calculators will be used on the AP exam you will use graphing technology and basic scientific calculators.